-Wildwood Vineyard is a family owned boutique vineyard set up and run by three families - Paul and Andrea Olding, Paul's mum Enid Olding and Andrea's parents Carol and Vic Greenway.
-Paul is the vineyard manager and was trained at Plumpton College, and subsequently took further qualifications at NIAB EMR East Malling and WSET.
+Wildwood Vineyard is owned by three families - Paul and Andrea Olding, Paul's mum Enid Olding and Andrea's parents Carol and Vic Greenway.
+Paul is the vineyard manager and was trained at Plumpton Wine Division, and subsequently took further qualifications at NIAB EMR East Malling and WSET.
 During the week, Paul is a tv writer/director and part time lecturer in viticulture at the Plumpton Wine Division.

-As well as the vineyard, we have a small shaw of ancient woodland, which is where we get the name Wildwood.
-The story goes that William the Conqueror's cousin Bishop Odo once used to hunt through these woods.
+As well as the vineyard, we look after and manage a small shaw of ancient woodland, which is where we get the name Wildwood.
+The story goes that William the Conqueror's half brother Bishop Odo once used to hunt through these woods.

-The wood also boasts a rich fauna, including Roe Deer, Badgers, Rabbits.
+The wood also boasts a rich fauna, including Roe Deer, Badgers and Rabbits.
 We also have Buzzards and Kites, a Barn Owl, Pheasants, Voles, Shrews, Slow worms, Frogs and Toads.
-Once we even spotted a large male Peacock which was visiting from the nearby estate
+Once we even spotted a large male Peacock which was visiting from the nearby estate.

 A wonderful day out in beautiful country side with the benefit of the woodland attached.
 A walk in the woodland reveals seating areas and all kinds of other experiences.
 Can't wait to try the wine!